Dhrishita/Digital-Lock-FPGA-/README.md

 ## Software Requirements

 - VHDL/Verilog for programming the FPGA
-- Xilinx Vivado or any compatible FPGA development software
+- Quartus/Xilinx Vivado or any compatible FPGA development software

 ## Installation